mach3/js-jquery-class/README.md

 	myData.off( myData.ITEM_ADDED, onAdded );

 If you want to use Object as the property of instance,
-use initObject() to make it instance's own property.
+use rebase() to make it instance's own property.
 ( If not, that refers to the one of prototype )

 	/**